Milford on Sea

 To the west of the village you will find Hordle Cliff Beach.
 This beach has nearby parking, a food and drink kiosk and toilets.
 The pebble beach is accessed from a steep set of steps however at low tide, a sand bar is exposed.

-Venture out in this stunning village, it's coastline and the nearby forest by hiring retro E-bikes from Jaunt-E Bikes.
+Venture out in this stunning village, its coastline and the nearby forest by hiring retro E-bikes from Jaunt-E Bikes.
 These super Monkey E-bikes are a brilliantly fun way to explore and get some exercise in at the same time, without having to skip the hills or shorten the ride, as they are electric assisted!

-If you enjoy walking, then why not pick up the 5½ mile Sea Air Trail from Lymington to Keyhaven and then onto Milford-on-sea?
+If you enjoy walking, then why not pick up the 5½ mile Sea Air Trail from Lymington to Keyhaven and then onto Milford on Sea?
 This walk passes by several places to eat so could easily be combined with a tasty lunch stop.
 Another option would be to walk the Solent Way.
 This 60-mile walk begins at Milford-on-Sea before heading to Emsworth Harbour, to the east of Portsmouth.

 Keen birders should make their way to Keyhaven to take a look at the Keyhaven nature reserve.
 These former salt marshes are a haven for internationally important numbers of birds including oystercatcher and grey plover.

-Fishing is another leisure pursuit in the local area with both Milford-on-sea beach and Hurst spit being popular choices for anglers.
+Fishing is another leisure pursuit in the local area with both Milford on Sea beach and Hurst spit being popular choices for anglers.
 Sea fishing trips can also be taken from Keyhaven with Greg Pitt Sea Fishing.

 Events in Milford on Sea